 The degree plan records the minimum coursework required to complete the program of study and is filed with the Graduate School for its review and approval.
 At its inception, a template may be used. information required on the final plan comprises: leveling courses (if any), tool or foundation subject (if any), coursework in the core (minor), eleven courses in the field of specialization, dissertation hours (12), dissertation Advisory Committee chair, and dissertation topic.
-The degree plan should be submitted to the Director of the Fine Arts Doctoral Program before the end of the first year, preferably near the end of the first semester of doctoral work.
-Upon review, the Director forwards the plan to the Dean of the Graduate School for final approval, after which it becomes the official program of study.
+The degree plan should be submitted to the Graduate School and to the Director of the Fine Arts Doctoral Program before the end of the first year, preferably near the end of the first semester of doctoral work.

 The Dissertation Advisory Committee

 Soon after the student’s preliminary evaluation, an advisory committee is appointed by the Dean of the Graduate School, with members recommended by the department involved.
 Each nominee must hold membership on the Graduate Faculty.
 This committee ordinarily includes at least three members from the department of the field of specialization and at least two members from core and/or related areas (the latter may be determined at a later date).
+Interdisciplinary Arts faculty members may participate as specialization faculty of their designated home unit, whether the role is committee member or chair.
 Departures from ordinary arrangements must be approved by the College of Visual and Performing Arts Graduate Committee.
 The function of this committee is to guide the student in all remaining aspects of the program and especially in research leading to the dissertation.

 Students must consult field-specific procedures to effect changes in advisory committee membership.